tud-amr/vicon_util/README.md

 The `ros_tools` package is necessary for visualization.

 ## Usage
+There is an example launch file under `launch/example.launch`.

 An example launch file that reads the state of robot `jackal3`, 5 dynamic objects and a static object, deploys an EKF on everything but the static object and visualizes the scene looks as follows:

 ```xml